 In case the world is still wondering about the importance (or relevance) of cultural tourism, take a close look at Plovdiv’s example.

 I always celebrate new additions to the UNESCO World Heritage Sites’ list because, despite the controversy around this list being one of the causes for overtourism, I still believe including such sites is one way to help preserve cultural heritage.

 It’s also an opportunity to show a different side of a country or a region, one that wouldn’t probably come to mind.
 The recently added Thimlich Ohinga Archaeological Site in Kenya sounds like a great excuse to visit the Lake Victoria region in 2019.
 According to UNESCO, “Thimlich Ohinga is the largest and best-preserved of these traditional enclosures.
 It is an exceptional example of the tradition of massive dry-stone walled enclosures, typical of the first pastoral communities in the Lake Victoria Basin, which persisted from the 16th to the mid-20th century.”

 One hundred years ago, in 1919, Germany (and the world) saw the birth of one of the most famous esthetic movements: Bauhaus.
 Weimar is the city where it all started.

-The country will be celebrating Bauhaus’ 100th anniversary, across different cities, so finding an anniversary-related special event won’t be difficult.
-However, if you have the opportunity, start your Bauhaus-themed itinerary in Weimar where the majority of events will happen and where the new Bauhaus Museum is to open in 2019.
+The country will celebrate Bauhaus’s 100th anniversary across different cities, so finding an anniversary-related special event won’t be difficult.
+However, if you have the opportunity, start your Bauhaus-themed itinerary in Weimar, where most events will happen and where the new Bauhaus Museum is to open in 2019.